-AND LET’S NOT FORGET THE EQUALLY IMPORTANT CINEMA WASTELAND REGULARS WHO WILL BE WITH US AGAIN THIS OCTOBER:
+AND LET’S NOT FORGET THE EQUALLY IMPORTANT CINEMA WASTELAND REGULARS.
+IT WOULDN’T BE A C.W.
+SHOW WITHOUT THEM.

 A. Ghastlee Ghoul

 The host of the Dayton and Springfield Ohio area’s long running, late night, horror-comedy schlockathon known as “The Ghastlee Movie Show” has been spewing video-vaudevillian cheese and sleaze to the untold millions... ah, hundreds...
 OK, dozens of fans held captive by his wit and wisdom for twenty five years now.
 Regularly joining Ghastlee for a Cinema Wasteland weekend is long time cohort in crime, Jeff McClellan: American, as well as Louu the XXXmas Devil, Suspira, and Mayhem Zann; members of the garage-punk band, SPLATTERTUDE.
 In addition to having Ghastlee and his band mates prowling our dealer and guest room all weekend long, why not join A. Ghastlee Ghoul (along with the motley band of occasional “Ghastlee Nite Players”) every Saturday night, beginning at 8:00pm in Movie Room 1, as he presents A GHASTLEE NITE AT THE MOVIES LIVE SHOW, where he hosts a night of music, comedy, skits, interactive games and prize giveaways that has become somewhat of a drunken Saturday night tradition at Cinema Wasteland over the years.
 A. Ghastlee Ghoul has been with us since our very first show and we’ve sort of adopted him as our official Wasteland horror host.
 And although many a horror host have come and gone from Cinema Wasteland shows over the years, you can always count on Ghastlee to be with us twice a year.

 Amy Lynn Best